Literably's Scoring/Grading Methodology (ORF assessment) Follow

 Overview: At Literably, we are committed to providing teachers, schools, and districts with accurate assessment results within 24 hours - in order to help inform instruction and drive student achievement.

-Below is information about how we score student assessments on Literably.
-If you have any questions about this methodology or how a specific assessment was scored, please reach out to your Customer Success Manager or email@example.com.
+Below is information about how we score oral reading fluency (ORF) assessments on Literably.
+If you have any questions about this methodology or how a specific assessment was scored, please reach out to your Customer Success Manager or firstname.lastname@example.org.

 Each assessment on Literably is broken down into 3 main parts:

 The running record and multiple-choice questions are scored by Literably in order to produce a "graded assessment."
 If students complete the retell (which is optional), teachers can see that at the bottom of each graded assessment.
 Teachers also have the option to score the retell themselves, which will then also be included within the graded assessment.

 When students take a Literably assessment, they record themselves reading the assessment text.
 Generally, Literably will score the first 2 minutes of this recording for levels A-G, and the first 1 minute for levels H-Z. Sometimes, districts/schools select different subscription plans that score 2 minutes for all levels (more details here).

 Teachers can choose to have students' recordings cut off after 1 or 2 minutes, or they can use Literably's default setting - which allow students to continue reading out loud until they finish the reading passage.
 To adjust this setting, click on the red "Class Settings" gear icon ( ) and check/uncheck the option in the pop-up window.